learn-co-curriculum/phase-1-the-lost-context-bug/README.md

 ```

 The `console.log()` statements reveal the bug. _Inside_ the `forEach`, the
-execution context **is not** the `configuration` `Object` we used as a `this`
+execution context **is not** the `messageConfig` `Object` we used as a `thisArg`
 argument when calling the function `printCard`.
-Instead, the `this` _inside_
+Instead, the `this` _inside_ the
-the function expression passed to `forEach` is the global object (`window` or
+function expression passed to `forEach` is the global object (`window` or
 `global`).

 Remember the rules of function invocation.
-A function defaults to getting the
+A function defaults to the _global
-global scope as _execution context_ when it is called without "anything to the
+execution context_ when it is called without "anything to the left of the dot".
-left of a dot".
-It **does not** get its parent function's _execution context_
+It **does not** get its parent function's context automatically.
+There are many
-automatically.
-There are many ways for programmers to solve this problem.
-The
-three most common are:
+ways for programmers to solve this problem.
+The three most common are:

-1. Pass a `thisArg`
+1. Explicitly specify the context by either passing a `thisArg` or using `bind`
 2. Use a closure
-3. Use (something new) the arrow function expression
+3. Use an arrow function expression

 ## Solution 1:  Use a `thisArg` to avoid the lost context bug